As small businesses await new US aid, it's too late for some

-NEW YORK — Sarah Trubnick is starting to make peace with a gut-wrenching reality: She may never reopen The Barrel Room, her beloved 5-year-old restaurant in San Francisco’s financial district.
+NEW YORK — Clay Reynolds is starting to make peace with a gut-wrenching reality: He may have to once again close his business, Arrichion Hot Yoga and Circuit Training.

-The sweeping $900 billion pandemic relief package that Congress has approved contains billions in aid directed specifically at struggling small businesses like Trubnick’s.
-But even if she gets the $350,000 she figures she needs before the end of January, Trubnick can’t afford to reopen right away.
+The $900 billion pandemic relief package that Congress has just approved contains billions in aid directed specifically at struggling small companies like Reynolds’.
+Arrichion received a loan last spring from the government’s earlier economic aid program.
+But Reynolds, a co-owner, needs another.
+Business was down 75% in the third quarter.
+The fourth quarter will likely be worse.

-Her business won't be viable until her regular customers — office workers who commute into the city and go out for lunch and dinner — return from work-at-home exile.
-She's also contending with California's temporary ban on indoor or outdoor dining.

-“We can’t open until the summer, even if we got the thumbs-up,” Trubnick said.
+Like other independent fitness studios and gyms, his has lost many longtime members who feared working out alongside others indoors or don’t want to wear a mask while exercising.
+And after being forced to close during the spring, Reynolds worries that the surge in virus cases will bring new government restrictions.

-America’s entrepreneurs welcomed the long-delayed relief package, which provides $325 billion in aid to small companies and makes it easier for them to gain access to grants and loans under the Paycheck Protection Program.

-But the rescue comes too late for tens of thousands of businesses that have already closed, a consequence of a pandemic that has kept away diners, shoppers and customers since early spring.
-The National Restaurant Association estimates that 110,000 U.S. restaurants — 17% — have shut down indefinitely or for good, doomed by restrictions on their hours or capacity and by Americans' reluctance to eat out.
+America’s entrepreneurs welcomed Congress’ long-delayed relief package, which provides $325 billion in aid to small companies and makes it easier for them to gain access to grants and loans under its renewed Paycheck Protection Program.
+But the rescue comes too late for tens of thousands of businesses that have already closed or may have to soon, a consequence of a pandemic that has kept away diners, shoppers and customers since early spring.
+The National Restaurant Association, for example, estimates that 110,000 U.S. restaurants — 17% — have shut down indefinitely or for good, doomed by restrictions on their hours or capacity and by Americans’ reluctance to eat out.

 “If you closed already, it doesn’t help you a bit,’’ said Henry Pertman, director of operations at Total Image Creative, a Maryland-based hospitality consulting firm.
 “We lost a lot of restaurants that didn’t have to go under.
 They saw no light at the end of the tunnel.’’

+As a stark reminder of the pandemic’s economic toll, Sidhom has set up in front of Crumbs’ now-empty outdoor seating area a row of empty chairs bearing the names and sad stories of the employees who have lost their jobs.

+“We are kind of day-by-day now,” she said.
+“It doesn’t seem like there is an end in sight, and it doesn’t seem like there is empathy toward small businesses, particularly restaurants.
+So, no, I am not optimistic.”

-Many small and independent retailers are also in jeopardy.
+Many small and independent retailers are in jeopardy, too.
 They typically collect an outsize proportion of their annual revenue during the holiday shopping season.
 But government restrictions are limiting how many customers can be in a store at one time.
 Even apart from such restrictions, many consumers are staying home anyway as a precaution against the resurgent virus.

 Especially vulnerable are small independent shops, many of which are barely hanging on and will likely close their doors after the holidays — joining more than 8,600 retailers that have already gone out of business this year, according to market researcher CoreSight.